-The Dissertation Committee will be responsible for administering the Comprehensive Exam and the Dissertation Proposal Defense and will oversee the research and writing of the student's dissertation.
-The committee will consist of 4 members, including the student's dissertation committee chair who must be a regular graduate faculty member in the program, two other graduate faculty members from the Engineering Technology Department, and one doctoral graduate faculty from another department at Texas State University or from another university or from industry.
+The Dissertation Committee will consist of 4 members, including the student's dissertation committee chair who must be a regular graduate faculty member in the program, two other graduate faculty members from the electrical engineering program, and a PhD holder from industry or a government agency or one doctoral graduate faculty from another department or program at Texas State University or from another university.
 The student's dissertation committee chair will chair the committee.
 The student, the dissertation committee chair, and the Dean of The Graduate College will approve the composition of the dissertation committee.